kcappieg/safari/Prototype/Prototype README.md

 ----------|---------|---------

 *Returns* `object` - An object whose enumerable property names are the names of terrain features found on the grid space.
-Each enumerable property is the `attributes` object assigned to each terrain type found on the grid space. **Note** This makes a shallow copy of the terrain object stored internally in the HexSpace, but the attributes objects will be the same objects with which the client registered the Terrain type.
+Each enumerable property is the corresponding `PIXI.HexGrid.Terrain` object

 ==========================================